ShinCode/envision/README.md

 - Uses the Ardent package automatically.
 - Uses the Presenter package automatically.

+### Installation

+Envision depends on the Ardent and the Presenter packages in your Laravel framework.
+So please add those packages as well.
+Add `shincode/envision`, Ardent and Presenter to `composer.json`.

+    "require": {
+      "laravel/framework": "4.0.*",
+      "shincode/envision": "dev-master",
+      "laravelbook/ardent": "dev-master",
+	  "robclancy/presenter": "1.1.*"
+    }

+Run update with Composer:

+    composer update

+Add the serviceproviders in `app/config/app.php`:

+    'Shincode\Envision\EnvisionServiceProvider',
+    'Robbo\Presenter\PresenterServiceProvider',

 ### Example
 Here's a mini tutorial.
 Let's create a table called phones for our database.
 Run the follow artisan command: